radleylewis/blog/src/adventure_laptop_001.md

 **Long battery life** - for long trips on the road, hiking, sailing, camping etc;

-**Value** - this is my second machine, and its for long, rough hikes, sailing and so forth so it will probably break or be lost at sea;
+**Good Value** - this is my second machine, and its for long, rough hikes, sailing and so forth so it will probably break or be lost at sea;

 **Bonuses** - bright screen, good keyboard, Wireless WAN, decent speakers etc.